Pseudoscience

-A typical 19th-century phrenology chart: During the 1820s, phrenologists claimed the mind was located in areas of the brain, and were attacked for doubting that mind came from the nonmaterial soul.
+A typical 19th-century phrenology chart: during the 1820s, phrenologists claimed the mind was located in areas of the brain, and were attacked for doubting that mind came from the nonmaterial soul.
 Their idea of reading "bumps" in the skull to predict personality traits was later discredited.
 Phrenology was first termed a pseudoscience in 1843 and continues to be considered so.

-Pseudoscience consists of statements, beliefs, or practices that claim to be scientific or factual but are inherently incompatible with the scientific method.
+Pseudoscience consists of statements, beliefs, or practices that claim to be scientific but are inherently incompatible with the scientific method.
 (Note: Definition: